vpvinc/p8_aws_sparks_dim_red/README.md

 ### b.
 Execution of the spark application on the cluster

+The app is run on an EMR notebook.
+For more details, check [Working with EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-working-with.html) and make sure Livy and JupyterEnterpriseGateway were installed (see 5. a.) before using.

+**information on execution:**
-input data: 100 images (size: 451 KB)
+- input data: 100 images (size: 451 KB)

-Completion time: 18 minutes
+- Completion time: 18 minutes

 ## 6. Limits and perspectives